-- 1 The tool plunges the workpiece at the pocket center and advances to the first plunging depth.
-Specify the plunging strategy with parameter Q366. - 2 The TNC roughs out the pocket from the inside out, taking the overlap factor (Parameter Q370) and the finishing allowance (Parameters Q368 and Q369) into account. - 3 At the end of the roughing operation, the TNC moves the tool tangentially away from the pocket wall, then moves by the set-up clearance above the current pecking depth and returns from there at rapid traverse to the pocket center. - 4 This process is repeated until the programmed pocket depth is reached.
+- 1 The TNC first moves the tool at rapid traverse to the set-up clearance Q200 above the workpiece. - 2 The tool plunges to the first plunging depth at the pocket center.
+Specify the plunging strategy with parameter Q366. - 3 The TNC roughs out the pocket from the inside out, taking the overlap factor (Parameter Q370) and the finishing allowance (Parameters Q368 and Q369) into account. - 4 At the end of a roughing operation, the TNC moves the tool tangentially away from the pocket wall by the set-up clearance O200 in the working plane, then retracts the tool by O200 at rapid traverse and returns it from there at rapid traverse to the pocket center. - 5 Steps 2 to 4 are repeated until the programmed pocket depth is reached, taking the finishing allowance Q369 into account. - 6 If only roughing is programmed (Q215=1), the tool moves away from the pocket wall tangentially by the set-up clearance Q200, then retracts at rapid traverse to the 2nd set-up clearance Q200 in the tool axis and returns at rapid traverse to the pocket center.